 The street pattern has a hierarchy, varying from public yard to semi-public court.
 The addition of articulated volumes in multiple levels provides the desired compaction and a pleasant human scale and size.
 A small-scale center with facilities and culture will be built in the heart of the Kabeldistrict, whereby an existing storage vessel and chimney of the Cable Factory will be preserved.
 Along the Schie follows a large public park with a water square on the factory side with catering facilities in the evening sun.
 The park connects to the monumental enclave of the Kruithuis.

-In the design by Mei architects and planners commissioned by KondorWessels, the Kabelfabriek becomes a unique mix of start-up homes, apartments and businesses.
-The development embraces and reinforces the character of the old factory and has a typical Delft ambiance with narrow streets and green courts.
+The development of the Kabeldistrict embraces and reinforces the character of the old factory and acquires a typical Delft atmosphere with compact, car-free streets and green courtyards.

 The structure of the existing factory has been taken as the starting point for the new district.
 The roof is taken off the factory.
 The characteristic steel lattice girders and facades are maintained and form typical design elements in the buildings and in public spaces.
 This creates a structure of half-timbered beams and long brick facades with strip windows.
 Within this construction, ground-level living / working homes are realized with roof terraces combined with a fine-mesh street pattern.
 Apartment buildings are placed on top of this layer in strategic places.
 The ground-level dwellings in the existing structure refer to the inner-city Delft human scale, with the layer above showing more kinship with modern expansions of Delft, such as Poptahof on the west side of the railway and the TU district.